SrinivasEsapalli/DevOps-complete/linux/readme.md

 ### command types:
 #### Built-in commands
 echo,pwd,set,cd, mkdir etc..
+There are 30 such commands.
 ### External commands
 mv, date, uptime etc..
+scripts located in distinct filee.
 ### type command_name
-- It will gives us whether the command is built in or user defined..
+- It will gives us whether the command is built in or user defined..==
  ### ~
  home directory is represented by using tilda(~) sign
+### uptime
+- shows howlong system running from reboot/restart.
+### "echo -n hello"
+Here..
+echo - Is the command
+-n - is the option
+hello - is the argument.
+### PWD
+Will print the present working directory.
+### whatis Command
+- helps to give the description of the command and uses.
+- It gives one line description about it.
+### man Command
+- helps to give the description of the command and uses.
+- It gives clear description about it with example.

+### command -help or command --help
+- Gives the details about the command on how to use it etc..

+### apropos modpr
+- It will givees the list of commands which are available with that keyword.
+### echo $HOME
+To check the home directory of a user.

  ## directory commands

 ### mkdir directory_name or mkdir d1_name d2_name d3_name
-- To create a directory
+- mkdir - make directory, is used to create a directory
 ### cd directory_name
 - To go inside a folder
 ### mkdir directory_name/child_directory_name